 Beauty parlours, tattoo parlours and nail salons were all given the green light to open their doors on 13 July, subject to their ability to stick to relevant safety guidelines.

 Treatments including manicures, pedicures, tattoos and body waxes are all currently allowed - but those involving the face are not.

-Treatments such as eyebrow waxing, threading, eyelash extensions and facials were originally going to be allowed from August 1, but this has now been postponed.
+These treatments were originally going to be allowed from August 1, but this was then postponed.

 Beauty salons have previously said that they will be taking a number of steps to ensure to safety of customers and staff when it comes to facial beauty treatments.